Belmont Oaks

 The Belmont Oaks Invitational Stakes is an American Thoroughbred horse race held annually in early July at Belmont Park in Elmont, New York.
-A Grade I event open to three-year-old fillies, it is raced on turf over a distance of a mile and a quarter (10 furlongs).
-The purse was increased to $1,000,000 in 2014.
-The race is a Breeders' Cup Challenge "Win and You're In" event for the Filly and Mare Turf.
+A Grade I event open to three-year-old fillies and raced over a distance of a mile and one quarter.
+The current purse is $500,000.

+In 2024 Belmont Park was shut down due to a major two-year refurbishing program.
+Races, including the Belmont Oaks, were transferred temporarily to Aqueduct Race Track, another NYRA facility.
+There, the Oaks was run at a mile and three sixteenths.

+The Belmont Oaks is a Breeders' Cup Challenge "Win and You're In" event for the Breeders' Cup Filly and Mare Turf.